zeeshan-aly/ZeMe-Share/README.md

 Contributions are welcome!
 If you would like to contribute to MemeShare, please create a pull request on the GitHub repository.

 # Credits
-MemeShare was created by [Your Name] using Kotlin, XML, Android SDK, and Volley Library.
+MemeShare was created by Syed Mohd Zeeshan Ali using Kotlin, XML, Android SDK, and Volley Library.
 The app uses Reddit's RESTful JSON API to fetch memes.